SJ23 Tech Tip E02. (Updated 2021-08-10) Bob Schimmel & Randy Cook

 Typical electrical load, night sail = (.6 to .7A)

-The breaker panel flipped down to show components on the back.
-It may look like a rats nest but if wires are selectively picked, verified and connected during installation then all is OK.
-Not all wires are red or black though.
-It just wasn't practical to replace a perfectly good wire in an installed harness so I just crimped and soldered the correct lug on the end then sealed any exposed copper.
+The breaker panel is flipped down to show components on the back.
+It may look like a rats nest but each wire was selectively picked, verified and connected during installation to confirm all are correct.
+Not all battery wires are red.
+It just wasn't practical to replace a perfectly good wire in an installed harness so I just crimped and soldered the correct lug on the end then sealed the end with red heat shrink.
 The bundles of wires at the hinge are left loose to prevent flex fatigue.
-The shielded sense wires from the panel meters (2 green circuit boards) are secured to the white cable standoff post to minimize fatigue to the meter.
-The slack is to permit install or removal of a panel meter.
+The two shielded sense wires (grey) from the panel meters (2 green circuit boards) are secured to the white cable standoff post to eliminate fatigue to the delicate panel meter connectors.
+The slack in the wire is to permit install or removal of a meter.
 (Its a difficult thing to photograph so please excuse the poor lighting).

-Each bank of 15A breakers is outlined with pin striping on the front of the panel for quicker understanding of switched battery on the left (NORMALLY OFF) and permanent battery on the right (KEEP ON), with panel meters and toggle switches between.
+Each bank of 15A breaker switches below is outlined with pin striping on the front of the panel for quick understanding of switched battery to the left (NORMALLY OFF) and permanent on battery to the right (KEEP ON), with panel meters and toggle switches between.
 This is so another guy can find the switch!
 I never have this problem myself you understand!
-The front panel flips down on two brass hinges to access the wiring behind (above) and is secured upright by two brass barrel bolts for operation (below).
+The front panel flips down on two beefy brass hinges to access the wiring behind (shown above) and is secured upright by two brass barrel bolts for operation (below).

-The breaker panel closed with the 10A solar meter (M1) measuring a charge of 17.4V and the 10A load meter (M2) measuring 13V battery voltage.
-This high input voltage on the solar meter (M1) is indicative of an MPPT charge controller.
+The breaker panel is flipped up and latched with the solar meter (M1) measuring a charge of 17.4V and the load meter (M2) measuring battery voltage of 13V .
+This high input voltage measured by the solar meter (M1) is indicative of an MPPT charge controller output.
+Each meter can handle 10A.

 ---------------------- TOP ------------------------

-• COMPONENT LAYOUT - Shown below is a component view of the back panel and the back of the breaker panel with wiring.
+• COMPONENT LAYOUT - Shown below is a component layout of the back panel and the back of the breaker panel showing the major wires.
 The alarm, charging, and panel meter circuits are shown below.

 • MAIN POWER SWITCH (S0) - A Moeller Marine battery disconnect switch (110A @ 12V) controls power (manual operation) to breakers B1-B11.
 This switch is equipped with a removable key to prevent unauthorized use.
-The power is usually switched off when the boat is unattended.
-If there were two batteries in this system I would install an A/B switch.
+The power is switched off when the boat is unattended.
+If there were two house batteries in this system I would install an OFF/1/BOTH/2 switch.

 Note - The power into this panel is filtered by ferrite beads at the primary power buss.